ParaNames: A Massively Multilingual Entity Name Corpus: Data extraction and quality challenges

 \subsection{Language representation}

-Entities vary wildly with regards to how many languages they have labels in, and the Wikimedia language codes used in Wikidata do not correspond one-to-one with natural languages.\footnote{The relationship between Wikimedia language codes and other language codes is rather complex.
-Originally, the Wikimedia language codes were designed to comply with \href{https://datatracker.ietf.org/doc/html/rfc3066}{RFC3066}, but the usage of second subtags (for example, the \texttt{us} in \texttt{en-us}), does not fully comply with the standard and \href{https://meta.wikimedia.org/wiki/Wiki_language_ISO_639-1_\%E2\%86\%92_BCP_47_proposal}{standardization is unlikely to occur soon}.
+The number of languages that entities have labels in varies wildly across Wikidata.
+For example, the entry for Alan Turing (\url{https://www.wikidata.org/wiki/Q7251}) will show his name written in over a hundred languages, including many that use non-Latin scripts.
+Internally, each language is referred to using a language code.
+However, many of the Wikimedia language codes that Wikidata uses do not correspond one-to-one with natural languages.\footnote{The relationship between Wikimedia language codes and other language codes is rather complex.
+Originally, the Wikimedia language codes were designed to comply with \href{https://datatracker.ietf.org/doc/html/rfc3066}{RFC3066}, but there are inconsistencies and \href{https://meta.wikimedia.org/wiki/Wiki_language_ISO_639-1_\%E2\%86\%92_BCP_47_proposal}{standardization is unlikely to occur soon}.
 Some, but not all, of the language codes are identical to modern \href{https://datatracker.ietf.org/doc/html/rfc5646}{BCP 47 codes (RFC5646)}.
-In this paper, we try to distinguish between the Wikimedia language codes---which may identify a language along with a script, geographical region, or dialect---and higher-level language identifiers which we identify using the first two letters of the language code.
-When we attempt to provide the total number of languages covered, we use the higher-level identifiers to prevent double-counting the same language written using multiple scripts.} Often there are several Wikimedia codes for a given spoken language, varying in script or geography.
+In this paper, we try to distinguish between the Wikimedia language codes---which may identify a language along with a script, geographical region, or dialect---and higher-level language identifiers which use only first two letters of the language code.
+When we provide the total number of languages covered, we use the higher-level identifiers to prevent double-counting one language written using multiple scripts.} Often there are several Wikimedia codes for a given spoken language, varying in script or geography.
 For example, the Kazakh language is associated with the Wikimedia language codes \texttt{kk} (Kazakh), \texttt{kk-arab} (Kazakh in Arabic script), and \texttt{kk-latn} (Kazakh in Latin script).
 These language codes can potentially be helpful in learning to transliterate between different scripts of the same language.
 At other times, the language codes are specific to geography rather than writing system.
 In the case of Kazakh, there are three main geography-specific language codes: \texttt{kk-cn} (Kazakh in China), \texttt{kk-kz} (Kazakh in Kazakhstan) and \texttt{kk-tr} (Kazakh in Turkey).